Yiling-J/tablepilot/examples/100_recipes/README.md

 ## Step 3: Create the Table

 Start by creating the table in the Tablepilot database (SQLite file `data.db`).
 After that, you can generate rows for the table using either the CLI or WebUI.
+Tablepilot uses a JSON file as the table schema to define the structure.
+I've already included the example schema, which you can use directly if you clone the repository.
+If you're using the release binary, create a JSON file in your current working directory and copy the example content into it.

 ```console
 tablepilot create examples/100_recipes/recipes.json